fthiagomedeiros/CNAND_nd064_C4_Observability_Starter_Files/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 ## Creating SLI metrics.
 **_*TODO:* It is important to know why we want to measure certain metrics for our customer.
 Describe in detail 5 metrics to measure these SLIs.**

 A Service-Level Indicator (SLI) is a specific metric used to measure the performance of a service.
-Often these metrics are relevant and built aroung the Foru Golden Signals
+These metrics are relevant and built around the Four Golden Signals (Latency, Error Rates, Traffic, Saturation)

 * the SLO may be **latency**.
-The SLI will be the time a request takes to complete.
-We have to build metrics that stora the time each request takes to complete.
+The SLI will be the time a **request takes to complete**.
+We have to trace the time each request takes to complete and order to have an average for that.
 * the SLO may be **uptime**.
-The SLI for that must be the error rates in the periof of time.
-The percentage indicates if we reached the SLO.
+The SLI for that must be the how many **error messages** we are seeing in the periof of time.
+Tha value indicates if we reached the SLO.
 * the SLO may be **saturation**.
-The SLI for that must be the usage of memory cannot go above 80%
+The SLI for that must be the **usage of memory** cannot go above 80% or measuring the **CPU saturation** on order to avoid the effects caused by CPU utilization.
+Both of these metrics are directly related to system performance.
 * the SLO may be **traffic**.
-The SLI indicates that the number of requests processed successfully in a specifi period of time.
+The SLI indicates that **the number of requests** processed successfully in a specifi period of time.